Equipment

 Common Types of Motorized Walkie Stackers

 The primary distinguishing feature between different walkie stackers is how they distribute their load.
-The common types are straddle, counterbalanced or fork-over.
+The common types include straddle, counterbalanced or fork-over.

 Fork-Over stackers utilize straddle legs that are located below the forks.
 Because of this, they are only able to lift bottomless pallets or skids.
 As compared to the other types of walkie stackers, Fork-Over walkie stackers provide the smallest turning radius.